parodos-dev/orchestrator-helm-chart/docs/existing-rhdh.md

-**Please note - this document refers to RC builds**, the content will be updated once plugins are released as GA.
+**Please note - this document refers to RC builds and supported by RHDH-1.2 only**, the content will be updated once plugins are released as GA.

 In an RHDH installation, there are two primary ConfigMaps that require modification, typically found under the *rhdh-operator* namespaces: